libdynd/dynd-python/doc/source/index.rst

    Blaze-Local and Blaze are in a preview release stage, things are expected to change significantly during pre-1.0 development.

+This is some preliminary documentation for blaze-local, meant to provide a simple reference to some of the key features in the library.
+Not everything in the library is covered, and many things you might expect to work are not implemented yet.

-In any examples, it is assumed that `from blaze import nd` has been executed prior to the sample Python code.
+In any examples, it is assumed that ``from blaze import nd`` has been executed prior to the sample Python code.
+In examples demonstrating Numpy interoperability, ``import numpy as np`` is also assumed.

 Contents: